wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 = Where can I find the APPLICATION_ID, SWEETCAPTCHA_KEY and SWEETCAPTCHA_secret ? =

-Just go to http://www.sweetcaptcha.com and register for FREE (The registration is for you, so you can choose your Sweet captcha design and language, you will get the Sweet Captcha via E-mail.
+Just go to [Sweet Captcha](http://www.sweetcaptcha.com) and register for FREE (The registration is for you, so you can choose your Sweet captcha design and language, you will get the Sweet Captcha via E-mail.